 Creators of the Eco Showboat expeditions in 2022 and 2023, Artists Anne Cleary and Denis Connolly aka School of Looking, are collaborating with The Shaking Bog Festival, Fighting Words Wicklow and The Refugee Council to increase awareness and understanding of fresh water biodiversity at the Liffey Head Bog this summer.
 The project, called Catchments 2025, has received a Research Ireland Discover Award.
 The Liffey Head Bog is one of the best examples of an actively growing mountain blanket bog in Ireland, and is a designated Special Area of Conservation (SAC).
-The artists will spend 2 days at the Liffey Head engaging in citizen science activities and making art with local teenagers and young adults from the refugee community.
+The artists will several days at the Liffey Head engaging in citizen science activities and making art with local teenagers and young adults from the refugee community.

 PROVISIONAL PROGRAMME